foundation29org/Dx29.TermSearch2/README.md

 >- src folder: This is made up of two folders: Sample, which contains an example project of how to use the project and Dx29.TermSearch2, which contains the source code of the project.
 The latter contains:
 >>- app.py file: Is the main file, that access the aforementioned methods.
 >>- WebAPI folder: With the files to expose the method funcionality.
->>- Lib folfer: with the files to tah contains the logic to perform the relevant operations.
+>>- Lib folder: with the files to tah contains the logic to perform the relevant operations.
 >>- Deployment folder: with example files to perform the deployment tasks.
 >>- requirements.txt and setup.py for perform the build tasks.
 >- .gitignore file